vojtablek/vojtablek/README.md

 - 👋 Hi, I’m @vojtablek
-- 👀 I’m interested in coding bot
+- 👀 I’m interested in coding websites
-- 🌱 I’m currently learning javascript and python. (trying C# too lol)
+- 🌱 I’m currently learning HTML (+ CSS and JavaScript)
-- 💞️ I’m looking to collaborate on (nothing yet)
-- 📫 How to reach me ...

 <!---
 vojtablek/vojtablek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.